 Rely on this strategy when you need it most, like an event, race, trek or day where you’re pretty sure you’re likely to be bothered with a pinch blister, and you can least afford to be dealing with the consequences.
 Remember, you’ll need a dry sock for them to apply to, so get it on at the start of the day rather than when you’re ¾ through and your sock is damp.
 Rest assured, once the patch is on, it will stay on spite of a lot of sweat and even external moisture sources (wet ground, rain, river crossings).

-Moral of the pinch blister story
+Moral of the Pinch Blister Story

 An ENGO Patch can be worth its weight in gold when you want to wear toesocks and don’t want to be dealing with pinch blisters.
 Try the ENGO large ovals in the ENGO 4-Pack (below).